Sarah Ourahmoune: Life

 She won a silver medal at the 2016 Summer Olympics in Rio de Janeiro, in the women's flyweight.
-She was beaten by Nicola Adams who was the Olympic champion from the previous Olympics.
+She was beaten by the British Boxer Nicola Adams who was the first ever female Olympic champion at the previous Olympics in 2012.
 The fight was won on points with Ourahmoune being chosen in only one round.
 Ourahmoune had announced her retirement before the match.

+She continued in boxing as an entrepreneur she opened up her own gym in the 13th arrondissement of Paris.
+The gym was called Boxing inside.

+In 2024 she stood in a joint bid with the previous President of the French Boxing Federation, Dominique Nato, to be the President.
+She wasn't the only female candidate as Estelle Mossely the 2016 Olympic lightweight champion was also standing.
+However in the November she withdrew a month before the election.
+She cited the racist and sexist abuse she had received as the reason.